Islamic feminism: Nineteenth century

 Begum Rokeya was one of the earliest Islamic feminist thinkers.

 The modern movement of Islamic feminism began in the nineteenth century.

 Rokeya Sakhawat Hossain, also known as Begum Rokeya (1880 - 1932) was a writer, educator and the earliest intellectual of Islamic feminism from Bengal.
-She struggled women's education and advocated for gender-based equality amongst Bengali Muslims, a community that was socio-economically and culturally deeply maginalised in colonial Bengal.
+She struggled women's education and advocated for gender-based equality amongst Bengali Muslims, a community that was socio-economically and culturally deeply marginalised in colonial Bengal.
 Through her writings and activism, she sharply criticized the entrenched patriarchy of South Asian society and condemned the practice of purdah, the veiling and segregation of women.
 In works such as Sultana’s Dream (1905), the earliest utopian Islamic feminist science fiction and Abarodhbasini (1931), she imagined alternatives to male-dominated social orders and exposed the injustices faced by women in seclusion.
 In 1911, she established the first ever girls' school, Sakhawat Memorial Girls’ School in Calcutta to provide formal education for Muslim girls, often persuading conservative families to enroll their daughters by agreeing to preserve cultural customs within the classroom.
 She was very influential amongst Bengalis and her legacy is celebrated in modern-day Bangladesh.

 Aisha Taymur (1840 - 1902) was a prominent writer and early activist for women's rights in Egypt.
 Taymur's writings criticized male domination over women and celebrated women's intellect and courage.

 Another early Muslim feminist activist and writer was Zaynab Fawwaz (1860 - 1914).
 Fawwaz argued for women's social and intellectual quality with men and wrote a book of biographies of famous women.